 that it might truly be a lamp to his feet and a light to his path?
 NOTES: The commandment of the father and teaching of the mother are both references to the God's law.
-In Deuteronomy 6:1-9, parents are commanded to teach the God's law to their children. c.
-According to verses 22-23, what promises do the Scriptures give to the one who lives by the light of the Word?
-THE BIBLE IS LIKE A COUNSELOR tian's are th must ere are many voices in this corrupt and fallen world that constantly cry out for the Chrisattention, but the only counselor who never errs or lies is the Word of God.
-The Scriptures he source from which we must draw counsel and the standard by which all other counsel be judged.
-As the prophet Isaiah declared in Isaiah 8:20: "To the law and to the testimony! y do not speak according to this word, it is because they have no dawn." hat does David declare about the Word of God in Psalm 119:24?
-What was David's relationip with the Word of God, and what was his attitude toward it?
+In Deuteronomy 6:1-9, parents are commanded to teach the God's law to their children.
+C. According to verses 22-23, what promises do the Scriptures give to the one who lives by the light of the Word?
+THE BIBLE IS LIKE A COUNSELOR Th attent the so be jud ere are many voices in this corrupt and fallen world that constantly cry out for the Christian's ion, but the only counselor who never errs or lies is the Word of God.
+The Scriptures are turce from which we must draw counsel and the standard by which all other counsel must liged.
+As the prophet Isaiah declared in Isaiah 8:20: "To the teaching and to the testimony will not speak according to this word, it is because they have no dawn." nat does David declare about the Word of God in Psalm 119:24?
+What was David's relation p with the Word of God, and what was his attitude toward it?